bloodstiller/bloodstiller.com/content/Walkthroughs/Manager-box.md

                 -   `Users` (&#x2026;.really?)

     -   **What is xp_dirtree?**
-        -   `xp_dirtree` is a built-in SQL Server stored procedure that lets us list the contents of a directory—whether that’s subfolders, files, or both—without leaving the comfort of SQL.
+        -   `xp_dirtree` is a built-in SQL Server stored procedure that lets us list the contents of a directory—whether that's subfolders, files, or both—without leaving the comfort of SQL.
 We tell it which folder to start with, how deep to go, and whether we want to see files in addition to folders.
             -   **Breaking down the command**:
                 ```sql
                       EXEC xp_dirtree 'C:\', 1, 1;
                 ```

                 -   `C:`: This is the starting point—the directory we want to look into.
-In this case, we’re starting at the root of the C: drive.
+In this case, we're starting at the root of the C: drive.
                 -   `1` (depth): This tells `xp_dirtree` to only look in the top-level folder, without diving into subdirectories.
 We can increase this number if we want to see deeper levels.
 E.G. `2` etc.
                 -   `1` (file flag): This tells SQL Server to include both files and directories in the result.
 If you set this to 0, it will only list directories.